mattermost/mattermost-test-management/data/test-cases/mobile-v2/mobile-draft/6-deleting-message.md

 **Step 3**

 ### Scenario 3: Confirm the message is no longer visible in the "Scheduled" tab after deletion.

+- Verify the scheduled message count is decreased.
+- Verify the on the Channle's page the scheduled message count is decreased.

 **Step 4**